 Tree pruning is pretty basic in concept, but actually fairly difficult in practice.
-There is a lot you need to take into consideration such as what branches to cut, where to cut them, how much to take off per year and that’s before we get into other pruning techniques like the step cut and collar cut.
+There is a lot you need to take into consideration such as what branches to cut, where to cut them, and how much to take off per year and that’s before we get into other pruning techniques like the step cut and collar cut.

 A lot of people worry their tree will die from incorrect pruning, but it’s fairly unlikely.
 If pruning is done properly it can greatly enhance the health of the tree as well as enhance the aesthetic curb appeal of your home.

 Below are a few points you need to think about before you start.

 Over-pruning a tree is one of the more common mistakes that a novice will make when they take the job themselves or hire an unskilled person for the project.
 Depending on the tree, over-pruning will not kill it, but it can destroy its structural integrity.

 When you take a tree right back to its first-order branch or the trunk, the tree will begin sending out suckers that are not real branches, but are attached to the bark of the tree.